-You can also make a report to other college employees (staff, faculty, or student).
-It is important for you to know that all College employees (with the exception of confidential resources) who become aware of incidents or allegations of sexual misconduct have a responsibility to report the matter to the Title IX Coordinator.
+You can also make a report to other College employees (including staff, faculty, or student employees), but it is important for you to know that--with the exception of confidential resources, explained below--all College employees who become aware of incidents or allegations of sexual misconduct have a responsibility to report the matter to the Title IX Coordinator.

 Some individuals may wish to keep their concerns confidential or are not prepared to make a report, but still want to seek information and support.
 Such individuals may speak with a confidential resource.
-Talking with a confidential resource means that those communications cannot legally be disclosed to another person, without the consent of the person sharing the information.
-View a list of confidential resources at Macalester.
+Sharing with a confidential resource means that those communications cannot legally be disclosed to another person, without the consent of the person sharing the information.
 These confidential resources can be used as a resource for individuals regardless of whether the individual chooses to report to the College.
-All other employees are not confidential resources and are required to report to the College.
+View a list of the College's Confidential Resources

 Complaint Resolution Process

 All proceedings involving a sexual misconduct complaint will provide a prompt, fair, and impartial investigation and resolution.
-Proceedings will be conducted by individuals who receive annual training on the issues related to sexual harassment, sexual assault, domestic violence, dating/intimate partner violence, stalking, and how to conduct an investigation and decision-making process that protects the safety of all and promotes accountability.
+Proceedings will be conducted by individuals who receive annual training on the issues related to sexual harassment, sexual exploitation, sexual assault, domestic violence, dating/intimate partner violence, stalking, how to conduct an investigation, and decision-making processes that protect the safety of all and promote accountability.
 In addition, proceedings will be conducted by individuals who do not have a conflict of interest or bias for or against the complainant or respondent.
 In addition, both the complainant and respondent are encouraged to have an advisor of their choosing at any meeting that occurs during the complaint resolution process.

 Below is a summary overview of the steps involved in a sexual misconduct complaint resolution proceeding.
-For the full details of the complaint resolution process, please review the Sexual Misconduct Policy.
+For full details of the complaint resolution process, see the Sexual Misconduct Policy.